mazed-dev/truthsayer/docs/glossary.md

 ### Augmentation

-Augmentation of a web pages means extending it’s original structure with additional elements from Archaeologist
+Augmentation of a web pages means extending it’s original structure with additional elements from ["Archaeologist"](#Archaeologist).